 To maintain that vibrant variegation vibrant, keep your plant in strong, steady, but indirect light.
 This is the most important aspect for leaf variegation, by far.

 If you don’t have an appropriate window, you can use a grow light.
-This flexible one from Amazon is a nice choice since it’s tall enough for a large plant like a monstera.
-Also, make sure to use the blue light option, since it’s the closest to sunlight and makes for healthy foliage.
+There are many flexible grow lights on Amazon that’ll work great.
+Just make sure to buy one with a blue light option, since it’s the closest to sunlight and makes for healthy foliage.
 (Red light wavelengths are best for flower/fruit production.)

 We’ve already mentioned that monsteras as a group don’t need especially fertile soil.
 Although that’s true, skipping monthly feedings during the growing season could potentially affect leaf color.
 So make sure to use a balanced formula to fertilizer regularly all spring and summer.